riiengineering/skonfig-base/type/__sshd_config/man.rst

 * ``Include`` directives are ignored.
 * Config options are not added/removed to/from the config file if their value is the default value.
+* ``Match``es with multiple conditions are only considered identical if the conditions are listed in the same order.
+* This type does not remove empty Match blocks from the config file after the last option was removed.

 SEE ALSO